weather-station-project/sensors-reader/README.md

 ## Changelog
 * **1.2.0** - Added wind sensors such as the anemometer and the vane.
 Restructuring of Jenkins files.
+Improved the health check.
 * **1.1.0** - Added ground temperature sensor, fixed some code smells and documentation.
 * **1.0.0** - First version with ambient temperature, air humidity and atmosphere pressure sensors.